-Consumptive entitlement holders collectively used 761 ML during June to supply urban and rural system demands.
+Consumptive entitlement holders collectively used approximately 813 ML during October to supply their respective urban and rural demands.